Decisive Battles of the American Civil War Volume 1: Bull Run to Chancellorsville

-Decisive Battles of the American Civil War Volume 1: Bull Run to Chancellorsville is a computer wargame developed by Roger Keating and Ian Trout and published by Strategic Studies Group in 1988 for the Commodore 64 and Apple II.
-Two sequels were released in 1988: Volume 2: Gaines Mill to Chattanooga and Volume 3: Wilderness to Nashville.
+Decisive Battles of the American Civil War Volume 1: Bull Run to Chancellorsville is a computer wargame developed by Roger Keating and Ian Trout.
+It was published by Strategic Studies Group in 1988 for the Commodore 64 and Apple II, then in 1990 for MS-DOS.
+Two further games in the series were released: Volume 2: Gaines Mill to Chattanooga and Volume 3: Wilderness to Nashville.

 Plot

-Bull Run to Chancellorsville is a tactical wargame that offers the player the opportunity to command the first battles of the American Civil War.
-Six Civil War battles are included in Volume I. Two players may manage either the Confederate or Union army, with play also governed by applying one of three handicap levels to each side, or a single player can request that the computer manage either army.
+Bull Run to Chancellorsville is a tactical wargame in which the player takes command in the first American Civil War battles.
+Volume I includes six battles from the Civil War, in which two players may manage the Confederate and Union armies, or a single player can play against the computer managing the other army with the option of selecting from three handicap levels to add to each side.

 Gameplay

-Bull Run to Chancellorsville is completely menu-driven, broken down into command subsets.
-The developers also include with the software two Game and Design Menus plus full-color maps of the various battlefields.
-Also included with each SSG game are Warpaint and Warplan, programs that allow the player to design tactical wargames.
+Bull Run to Chancellorsville is fully menu-driven, with its game mechanics broken down into command subsets.
+The game includes two Game and Design Menus as well as full-color battlefield maps.
+It also comes with the Warpaint and Warplan programs which the player can use to design tactical wargames.

 Development

-Roger Keating and Ian Trout of Strategic Studies Group developed this game as the first release in their Decisive Battles series.
+Roger Keating and Ian Trout of Strategic Studies Group developed Bull Run to Chancellorsville as the first game released for their Decisive Battles series.